jsquaredosquared/novocraft-sv-benchmarking/README.md

 ### `00_prepare`

-This step downloads all the inputs required to run the default workflow:
+This step downloads all the inputs required to run the default workflow.

 | Sample                                                                                             | Reference                                                                                          | SV truth set                                                                                                                        |
 | -------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |